0cjs/sedoc/x11/startup.md

 Though I'm using `xfce4-panel` I don't use the Xfce session manager or desktop; I just run `fvwm` at the end of my `.xinitrc`.

+#### Gnome Keyring

+See Arch Wiki [GNOME/Keyring].
+This works outside of GNOME as well.
+The usual name (hardcoded for some programs) of the password keyring is `Login`, and if the password is the same as your Unix password, PAM may unlock it at login.

+This also may run SSH and GnuPG agents.
+As of GNOME 3.28 the SSH agent is just a wrapper around OpenSSH's `ssh-agent`.

+Applications:
+- `gnome-keyring-daemon` starts, manages and gives environment information.
+- `libsecret` is the API.
+- `seahorse` is a visual tool for browsing keyrings and other info.
+- `secret-tool` (apt `libsecret-tools`) looks up attrs/values from the command line.
+Not useful for browsing.
+- Google Chrome ≥70 uses it to store web site passwords.

+Further information:
+- [so-376112]

 #### Other Information

 * The `startx(1)` manpage.